 The Almond Topping

-- Generously spread the 2 tbsp butter in the baking tin.
+- Generously spread the 2 tablespoon butter in the baking tin.

 - Place the 20 sliced almonds in a circular design on the bottom of the baking tin.